 I can’t write about my inspirational women without mentioning a fellow gal scientist, who’s contribution to biochemistry is even influencing my formulations today.

 Franklin is best known for capturing the first images of DNA using X-rays, an achievement that changed the course of biology forever.
 It led to the discovery of the DNA double helix, which she was in fact never celebrated for as she sadly passed away prior to the Nobel Prize being awarded.

 Most believe that this amazing woman was overlooked for her significant contribution to biological science.
 Because of her achievement, many of the ingredients I use today, such as retinol and many of my peptides are able to influence the DNA of our skin cells!

 5. Helena Rubenstein

 Helena Rubenstein truly was the pioneer of premium skincare.
-In the late 1800’s, she developed a lanolin and essential oil based moisturiser that quickly developed a cult following by ladies in the harsh environment of Coleraine, Victoria.
-She then honed her moisturiser called Crème Valaze, and after securing investments from various members of Melbourne ‘society’ she opened her first beauty salon in Elizabeth street Melbourne.
+In the late 1800’s, she developed a lanolin and essential oil-based moisturiser that quickly developed a cult following by ladies in the harsh environment of Coleraine, Victoria.
+She then honed her moisturiser called Crème Valaze, and after securing investments from various members of Melbourne ‘society’ she opened her first beauty salon in Elizabeth Street, Melbourne.
 There, she was one of the first women to perform skin consultations and prescribe her own specific product regimens.

 Helena Rubenstein was truly a woman ahead of her time and has created a path for female skin care entrepreneurs like Anita Roddick and even me to follow.
-Her tenacity and self-belief continues to be an inspiration to me.
+Her tenacity and self-belief continue to be an inspiration to me.

 There are so many inspirational women making a real difference every day.
 Many of these women are the silent achievers who go unnoticed and don’t seek notoriety or recognition.
 Our mums, our daughters, our colleagues – it is up to us to put our fellow women on a platform, so they too are recognised and their voice is heard.